 What we do

 Yes.
 We have a strong track record of finding women, as well as diverse male directors.
 Our standards for excellence are unwavering.
 We only ask that you interview the diverse candidates first.
-Twenty-five percent of the candidates we have placed are people of color, and 9% are men.
-If our clients were not satisfied with the slate of candidates we presented, we would open the search to everyone – we have never been asked to do so.
+33% of the candidates we have placed are people of color - 75% of them are women and 25% are men.

 It is true that everyone thinks they know the right person; the reality is different.
 Many of our clients have found that cross-fertilization across geographies and sectors enhances boardroom dialogue.
 Regardless, industry networks are only the entry point to a successful search.
 The value a search firm brings is far beyond sourcing candidates.
 Proper vetting, running a tight process, and using refined judgment in difficult moments is key.
 Running a proper search takes an investment of time, energy, and skill that board members and management teams might not have.

-Our fees reflect our promise to deliver a premium service.
-Our clients recognize that our experience enables us to deliver on that promise.
+We deliver a premium service.
 Our senior team consists of executive leaders with decades of public board experience and networks that allow them to reach any individual in any industry.
+Our partners have been part of the search and selection process for new board members on their own boards.

 Furthermore, we vet candidates and run the process as if we were you because we have stood in your shoes and understand the importance of a professional, efficient process with exceptional outcomes.
+In addition, we understand the nuances and sensitivities around board composition and refreshment.
 We provide a better service, and our clients recognize the value.

 We have never found this to be a critical factor and have executed successful searches in a wide range of industries: manufacturing, finance, tech, healthcare, media, food services, defense, timber, oil & gas, to name a few.
 We had a successful first search in each sector and have never disappointed our clients.